lauraset/FFCTL/README.md

 ```
 Note that the training epochs and learning rates for the two cities are different, and they should be set according to your own datasets.

+## Trained weights
+the well-trained weights can be obtained through baidu cloud pan (link: https://pan.baidu.com/s/1CMkKZHv__mARhHJ-JHrkvw , code:04qp)

+## TO DO
+ADD some test codes and large area samples

 ## Acknowledgement
 We used the package "segmentation_models_pytorch" and "pytorch-grad-cam".
 Thanks for their contributions.